 What To Know Before This Hike

-The previously remote village opened up to the world with the construction of a tunnel road through the mountain.
-That means a few dare use the old path nowadays because of the challenging hike involved.
+The previously remote village opened up to the world by constructing a tunnel road through the mountain.
+That means a few dare use the old path nowadays because of the challenging hike.

 Hikes along this old path are challenging.
 As said, it is not for kids.
 Secondly, prepare for ever-changing weather conditions.
 Fog, rain, and strong winds are most common.
 If foggy in the morning, we recommend rescheduling your hike and considering a clear day.